 --Do you feel a sense of gratitude towards someone who has always watched over you, warmly supported you when times were tough, and overcome things together with you?

-That's right, in an interview right after the Beijing competition, I said, "I'm sorry."
-But I received a lot of messages from people around me saying, "You don't need to feel so sorry," and I was very grateful, but those words just came out of my heart, unable to help it.
-They were words that
+Yes, in an interview right after the Beijing competition, I said, "I'm so sorry."
+But I received a lot of messages from people around me saying, "You don't need to feel so sorry," which I was very grateful for, but those were words that just came out of my heart uncontrollably.
+They were words that came

-came out unconsciously, as if to thank all the people who have supported me and allowed me to continue this not-so-famous sport of moguls all this time...
+out unconsciously to all the people who have supported me and allowed me to continue this sport of moguls, which isn't that well-known, for so long...

-I couldn't win a medal and meet their expectations, so I felt really sorry to all the people who had been supporting me up until that point.
-When I cooled my head later, I realized that they weren't just supporting me because they expected me to win a medal, but because they wanted to see me do my best on the world stage, so I know that it wasn't just that.
-But I was
+I felt so sorry to everyone who had supported me up to this point because I couldn't win a medal and couldn't live up to their expectations.
+Looking back on it now, I realize that they weren't just supporting me because they expected me to win a medal, but because they wanted to see me compete on the world stage, so I know that's not the point.
+I

-overwhelmed with gratitude, and I couldn't contain myself, so I ended up saying sorry.
+was overwhelmed with gratitude and didn't know how to express it, so I just naturally ended up saying I was sorry.

 -That's a really wonderful story